Insight

 Why most redesigns fail

 Most redesigns start with the wrong question.
-"What should it look like?" leads to beautiful sites that perform worse.
-The right question is: "What should it do?"
+'What should it look like?' leads to beautiful sites that perform worse than the ones they replaced.
+The right question is different: what should it do, and why isn't it doing that already.